Start with the Buick 215 engine

 All are 90 degree V8 pushrod designs consisting of alloy blocks with iron cylinder liners.
 Over the years, they have been factory-fitted with various enhancements to improve performance.
-Early models with 3.5 litre engines had twin Stomberg carburettors and manual chokes that remain the choice for many off-road applications where electronic tuning facilities are not readily available.
+Early models with 3.5 litre engines had twin Stomberg carburettors and manual chokes that remain the choice for many off-road applications.
 Graeme Cooper Automotive is one of the few remaining service providers able to tune these early engines to perfection

 Electronic fuel injection

 In 1986, the first electronic fuel injection appeared on Range Rover - a requirement for unleaded fuel use.
-It provided more power, better economy and easier starting, also relatively easier electronic tuning.
+It provided more power, better economy and easier starting.
 In 1989, the original 3.5 litre version was replaced with a 3.9 litre GEMS version providing better torque and greater power output.